bitkarrot/free-lnaddress-lnbits/README.md

 # LNBits Free Lightning Address Extension (Lightning Address - Simple)

+# NOTE THIS REPO IS CURRENTLY OUT OF DATE.
+## USE THE REPO AT https://github.com/lnbits/FREE-lnaddress-extension/, FOLLOW SAME INSTRUCTIONS AS BELOW

 This repo was made into a PR into the LNBits Mainline.
 See PR https://github.com/lnbits/lnbits/pull/1319